japinol7/maze-solver/README.md

 	                        the number of columns.
 Must be between 4 and 2000.
       -s,           --solver
 	                        solver algorithm.
-Available solvers: astar, bfs, dfs -t,           --debugtraces
+Available solvers: astar, bfs, dfs -st,          --savetext
+	                        save maze as text in addition to save it as image even if asked for an image maze -t,           --debugtraces
 	                        show debug back traces information when something goes wrong